incognito666/project2/README.md

 We have 2 scripts for detecting bad smells early.
 The code for both of these is combined in a single file.

-1. Graph of Issue Created times and trendine
+1. Graph of Issue Created times and trendline

   The code first finds out the creation times of all the issues that were created.
 The data is them sorted chronologically and kept in a list for plotting on the graph.
   While plotting the graphs, we plot (time the issue was created - time the first issue was created) on the Y axix and the issues along the x axis.
 The reason to subtract it from the time on the first issue is to get the relative time it took to create each issue.
 This graph gives us many points of observation like